Arsenic Exposure Assessment for the Arizona Hopi Tribe

 What is the importance of measuring metalloid exposure?

 Measuring metalloid exposure helps to assess the levels and routes of exposure of harmful chemicals in a specific area.
 Although arsenic exposure can occur through many routes, this study found dietary ingestion to be one of its primary pathways, through both water and food.
 Despite high levels of arsenic in the samples of piped water, that value was not reflected in the participants’ urine samples.
-This is most likely because most participants use bottled water for drinking and cooking.
-While bottled water can serve as an alternative water source with lower levels of metalloids, it can become expensive and impractical for daily usage.
+This is most likely because most participants used bottled water for drinking and cooking.
+While bottled water can serve as an alternative water source with lower levels of arsenic, it can become expensive and impractical for daily usage.
 Delivering cleaner water directly to homes can reduce arsenic exposure from piped water, which this study identified as a major source of exposure.
 Furthermore, the delivery of clean tap water can save residents the cost of purchasing bottled water and ensure safer and cleaner water for Hopi residents.

 Although arsenic exposure can occur through several routes, this study highlights ingestion through food as a critical yet often overlooked source.
 Across both heating and non-heating seasons, arsenic exposure from food exceeded that of other sources.
 The top five foods associated with elevated levels of arsenic were organ meats (liver, heart, and kidney of various animals), cereals, rice, corn, and legumes (beans, peas, and lentils).
 These findings suggest that future policy efforts should prioritize reducing arsenic concentrations in food.
 Minimizing arsenic levels in both food and water is crucial to lowering the intake of toxic metalloids and promoting the health and safety of vulnerable populations.